material-components/material-components-android/docs/components/Chip.md

 ### Making chips accessible

 Chips support content labeling for accessibility and are readable by most screen readers, such as TalkBack.
-Text rendered in chipss is automatically provided to accessibility services.
+Text rendered in chips is automatically provided to accessibility services.
 Additional content labels are usually unnecessary.

 #### Touch target